-Hiking has long been a passion for us and one we knew wouldn’t go away when we had kids.
+Hiking has long been a passion of ours and one we knew wouldn’t go away when we had kids.
 Especially when we travel, we find hiking to be one of the best ways to get away from the crowds and experience the region in a completely different way.

 Now that we are traveling with kids, we enjoy getting out of the cities and having them out in nature.
 Our goal is to teach them a love and appreciation for nature, and we can’t imagine a better way to do that than getting them out hiking all over the world on some of the best kid friendly hiking trails!